JamesPhillipsUK/IPStatistics/README.md

 ```
 6. When you want to check your site analytics, simply navigate to your web address /Analyse.php.

+## GDPR
+>"A much discussed topic is the IP address.
+The GDPR states that IP addresses should be considered personal data as it enters the scope of ‘online identifiers’." - eugdprcompliant.com/personal-data.

+As such, you should handle IP addresses as you would with any personal data under GDPR.
+I'm not here to offer legal advice, but I ask that if you choose to use software I've created - you ensure that you do so in accordance with the law.

 ## Release Details
 This plugin was released on 26th July 2017 under the GNU General Public License v3.0 or later by James Phillips.
 See the LICENSE file for more details.